khanson679/kilobyteofhelium.net/posts/2022/12/personality-types.md

 .. title: Personality Types
 .. slug: personality-types
 .. date: 2022-12-11
-.. tags:
+.. tags: personality
-.. category:
+.. category: psychology
 .. link:
 .. description:
 .. type: text
-.. status: draft
 -->

 It was probably about 5 years ago that I learned about the Five Factor model of personality.